P R E S S R E L E A S E

 HIWCF encourages the residents of Hampshire and Isle of Wight to donate generously to the Surviving Winter Campaign; if you can help, please go to www.hiwcf.com and make a donation via our ‘BT My Donate’ page under ‘Donate’ https://mydonate.bt.com/donation/start.html?charity=182347

-Alternatively, please send your donation by cheque to: The Chief Executive, Surviving Winter Campaign, HIWCF, Dame Mary Fagan House, Lutyens Close, Basingstoke, RG24 8AG.
+Alternatively, please send your donation by cheque, made payable to Hampshire & Isle of Wight Community Foundation, to: The Chief Executive, Surviving Winter Campaign, HIWCF, Dame Mary Fagan House, Lutyens Close, Basingstoke, RG24 8AG.
 Thank you for your support.

 – ENDS –